Homepage > Journal > What are digital products?

 • Efficiency

-A good digital product is usable when it is understandable, easy to learn, and adapted to the user's language.
+A good digital product is usable when it's understandable, easy to learn, and adapted to the user's language.

-A good digital product is useful when it fulfills the customer's needs through the innovative use of innovative technology.
+A good digital product is useful when it fulfills the customer's needs through innovative technology.

-A good digital product is reliable when it is free of fatal flaws and offers a long-term stable and trouble-free use.
+A good digital product is reliable when it's free of fatal flaws and offers long-term, stable, and trouble-free use.

-A good digital product is effective when it enables the users to achieve their goals quickly and efficiently, taking into account the conditions and limitations of a typical user context.
+A good digital product is effective when it enables the users to achieve their goals quickly and efficiently, considering the conditions and limitations of a typical user context.

-A good digital product is desirable when it is aesthetically pleasing, emotion-evoking, and creative.
+A good digital product is desirable when it's aesthetically pleasing, emotion-evoking, and creative.

-All the features mentioned above constitute constellations of interconnected characteristics that determine one another.
+All the above features constitute constellations of interconnected characteristics that determine one another.

 Did You Know...